pi43r/conversations-with-computers/Chapters/04_Co-Intelligence.md

 Computational neuroscientists use and develop instruments to quantify electric impulses in the brain and create massive amounts of experimental data, which in turn need statistical models and ever growing computing power to be analyzed.
 On the other spectrum, simplified models of the brain in the form of artificial ‘neural networks’ are used to compute and sort higher order abstractions.
 This focus on the individual brain in the search to replicate intelligence leaves aside a physical and social environment, in which conscious beings are embodied.

 In order to understand human cognition and intelligence, we need to explore the complex dialogic connections between human actors.
 Current machine learning programs abstract intelligence into simplified task solving mechanisms and make us believe that the underlying algorithm becomes a rational agent.
 But on closer examination, the program reveals an astonishing amount of human collaboration: from the creation of programming languages as protocols for interaction to the enormous amounts of data aggregation and labeling.
 Instead of looking at AI systems and seeing them as a subjective entity, we can also see them as artifacts of collective intelligence.
 By embedding current machine learning algorithms back into the social structure, I hope to gain experimental insight on how these new forms of collective computations are used as a creative medium.
+In the following I will present my experiences working within Co-Intelligent systems in different constellations.

 ## **Metaconversations with Computers**
 ![Metaconversations, Miro Flowchart](Flowchart---Metaconversation-Piece-stitch.jpg.png)

+In October 2020 I participated in *Freeport 1: Anatomies of a black box* [^6] and was part of a group with Gabriela Gordillo, Mario Romera and Fabian Frei in which we started a conversation about computers, which ended up in computers talking about themselves.

+*Anatomies of a black box* was a laboratory curated by Bani Brusadin for Matadero Madrid about about mapping contemporary complex systems and infrastructures of exploitation.
+With Vladan Joler, we explored the conceptual map ‘Anatomy of an AI system’ [^7] that he created with the researcher Kate Crawford to create a simplified map of the life cycle of an Amazon Alexa device, from unearthing the raw components to it’s networked software components.

 ## **Silicon Friend Camp**